imtheaman/imtheaman/README.md

 <div>
-  <div>Self taught Software Engineer with 3+ years of experience in MERN stack and expertise in web & mobile application development.</div>
+  <div>Self taught Software Engineer with 2+ years of experience in React native & MERN stack and expertise in mobile application development.</div>
   &#xa0;
 </div>